Polymer/tattoo/README.md

                                 differ.
 If file is missing, Tattoo will ignore.
   -g, --github-token string     Provide github token via command-line flag
                                 instead of "github-token" file.
-  -l, --latest-release          Set to update repos to the latest release when
-                                possible.
   -v, --verbose                 Set to print output from failed tests.
   -w, --wct-flags string[]      Set to specify flags passed to wct.
   -d, --workspace-dir string    Override the default path "tattoo_workspace"